oscarvantol/oscarvantol.github.io/blog-swa-bicep-linkedbackend.md

 # Using Bicep to link external Apis to Environments in Azure Static Web Apps

-I was preparing a talk called **Azure Static Web Apps and the Api Multivers** in which I wanted to hook up external apis instead of the managed functions.
+I was preparing a talk called **Azure Static Web Apps and the Api Multiverse** in which I wanted to hook up external apis instead of the managed functions.
 The first thing I wanted to do is have a front-end that I could deploy that calls some kind of api on the backend.
 I did not want to create the Static Web App 'the magic way' but I wanted to start with IaC, so for this I created a bicep file.

 ``` bicep
 param location string = resourceGroup().location